 The restaurant, lounge, bar and reception are all built around a beautiful free-form swimming pool at the heart of the resort, offering dramatic views of Manado Tua.
-Siladen’s restaurant serves a wide range of gourmet European and Mediterranean dishes alongside local favourites, and beach barbeques are a weekly event during the dry season.
-After a long day spent diving or snorkeling, the resort spa offers a wide range of Indonesian treatments to help soothe your weary bones.
-Siladen Resort also offers the use of paddle boards, a beach volleyball court and sea kayaks.
+Siladen’s restaurant serves a wide range of gourmet European and Mediterranean dishes alongside local favourites, and beach barbecues are a weekly event during the dry season.
+After a long day spent diving or snorkelling, the resort spa offers a wide range of Indonesian treatments to help soothe your weary bones.
+Siladen Resort also offers the use of paddleboards, a beach volleyball court and sea kayaks.
 And, their team is happy to arrange day trips to explore the rainforests, volcanos, and local villages of the mainland.

 Diving from Siladen Resort and Spa